helloindustry/nathanpeterson.net/blog/posts/2013-11-03-i-lack-internal-clarity.md

 ---
 date: 2013-11-03
-title: "Blog Post: I Lack Internal Clarity"
+title: "I Lack Internal Clarity"
 ---
 <p>Cloudiness.
 This may be one of my biggest problems.
 Not lack of energy or capacity or even courage.
 But a lack of <em>clarity</em>.
 Particularly clarity in what is happening inside my self.
 It&#8217;s a crowded room in there.
 Lots of activity, voices, sentences, ideas - but combined, it&#8217;s just a lot of noise and leads to nowhere.
 Somewhere in there is my voice.
 Somewhere in there, the quietest voice, is God&#8217;s whisper.</p>